A look at the Tesla logo and a look at how they got started

 By creating an edgy, futuristic, scientific-themed, and luxurious design for their logo, Tesla was able to communicate everything that defines their company through the logo’s design – the ultimate goal for most every logo.

-Popularity of the Tesla Logo
+The popularity of the Tesla Logo

 There’s no denying that the Tesla logo has achieved its purpose.
 In spite of the fact that Tesla vehicles make up just a tiny fraction of the cars that are on the road today, the Tesla logo is still immediately recognizable.
 Anyone driving a Tesla car knows that the logo on their vehicle will be spotted and will be recognized as a symbol of status and prestige.
-Without Tesla’s now-famous logo, the prestige associated with owning a Tesla would certainly take a hit.
+Without Tesla’s now-famous logo, the prestige associated with owning a Tesla would undoubtedly take a hit.

 There’s also a good chance that Tesla was somewhat deliberate in taking a long time to unveil the true meaning of their logo design.
 Tesla operates within a realm of wonder and mystery, as people look to the company as a symbol for what the future might hold in store.
 Allowing people to speculate about the meaning of their logo would only serve to fuel this sense of wonder and mystery and help spark people’s interest in the company.

 Overall, the Tesla logo remains both an easily recognizable symbol of the company as well as a symbol for the future of energy and transportation.
 Whether or not Tesla eventually accomplishes these goals is yet to be seen, but, for now, their logo is still a symbol of everything Tesla hopes to achieve.
-It’s a powerfully effective logo that has undoubtedly helped Tesla rise to level of recognition and success that they currently enjoy.
+It’s a powerfully effective logo that has undoubtedly helped Tesla rise to the level of recognition and success that they currently enjoy.